-The purpose of mediation is to open up the lines of communication and to explore all possibilities of settlement in order to resolve the dispute.
+The purpose of mediation is to open up the lines of communication and to explore all possibilities of settlement in an attempt to resolve the dispute.
 Through mediation, the parties can develop their own solution and avoid a stressful and potentially costly court trial.
 In mediation, the parties decide on the important issues themselves, rather than having the Court make the decision for them.

 What types of cases are mediated through county court-ordered mediation?